chingf/chingf.github.io/_site/index.md

 I am broadly interested in understanding how biological circuits can support learning and memory.

-In the Abbott and Aronov labs, I work on mechanistic models of memory formation and retrieval, occasionally taking inspiration from models used in AI.
+In the Abbott and Aronov labs, I work on mechanistic models of memory formation and retrieval, taking inspiration from models used in AI.

 I previously did my undergrad at UC Berkeley, where I studied computer science and molecular & cell biology.
 There, I worked in the lab of Jose Carmena in understanding